Guwoop00/OC-Lettings/docs/source/quickstart.rst

 Quick Start
 ===========

-Pour démarrer rapidement avec OC Lettings :
+To quickly get started with OC Lettings:

-**1. Activez l'environnement virtuel :**
+**1. Activate the virtual environment:**

 .. code-block:: bash

    source venv/bin/activate

-**2. Configurez les variables d'environnement :**
+**2. Configure the environment variables:**

-   Les variables d'environnement sont définies dans GitHub Actions.
-Assurez-vous que les secrets nécessaires sont configurés dans les paramètres de votre dépôt GitHub.
+   The environment variables are defined in GitHub Actions.
+Make sure the necessary secrets are configured in your GitHub repository settings.

-**3. Exécutez le serveur de développement Django :**
+**3. Run the Django development server:**

 .. code-block:: bash

    python manage.py runserver

-**4. Ouvrez votre navigateur et accédez à l'URL suivante :**
+**4. Open your browser and go to the following URL:**

 .. code-block:: none

    http://localhost:8000

-**5. Accédez à l'interface d'administration :**
+**5. Access the admin interface:**

-   Vous pouvez accéder à l'interface d'administration en naviguant à l'URL suivante : http://127.0.0.1:8000/admin/
+   You can access the admin interface by navigating to the following URL: http://127.0.0.1:8000/admin/

-   Les identifiants de connexion sont :
+   The login credentials are:

-   - **Nom d'utilisateur** : admin
+   - **Username**: admin
-   - **Mot de passe** : Abc1234!
+   - **Password**: Abc1234!